-Assessments can provide useful information about an athlete’s mental skills, communication style, sport learning preferences, competitive nature, personal motivators, leadership characteristics, personality, and level of confidence.
-They can be administered to individuals or teams and a scheduled feedback session can be done to review/interpret your results.
+Psychology assessments can provide useful information about an athlete’s mental skills, communication style, sport learning preferences, competitive nature, personal motivators, leadership characteristics, personality, and level of confidence.
+They can be administered to individuals or teams and a scheduled feedback session can be done to review/interpret the results of your psychological test.

-The Process Communication Model (PCM) is an advanced, scientific research-based tool which enables athletes/performances to understand, motivate, and communicate effectively with others.
+The Process Communication Model (PCM) is an advanced, scientific-research-based tool that enables competitors to understand, motivate, and communicate effectively with others.
 The PCM provides precise methods to enhance self-management and management of interpersonal relationships even under stress.
 Athletes/performers will learn about each of the six personality types described by the model that will help provide insight into relationships, therefore enhancing their efficiency both personally and professionally.
-Drs.
-Wagener and Anderson are certified Process Communication Model® trainers who can help teach the model's concepts effectively through individual sessions, coaching sessions, or within a team format.

 The AIQ measures the intellectual abilities most used in attaining, enhancing, and applying athletic skills.
 Just as a stopwatch measures speed, the AIQ provides valuable information about an athlete’s performance-specific intellectual abilities.
 The AIQ identifies an athlete’s mental strengths and weaknesses, helps coaches train athletes to reach the highest level of performance, and aids management and player personnel in scouting and roster decisions.